Dubba-dubba's all in the family

 Jeff Bennett: We don't know, but it's awfully fun to say!

-The Saturday-morning and weekday afternoon children's programming block on The WB (and The CW for its first one-and-a-half years), which deserves special mention as being not only the longest-running Saturday-morning block in television history, but also the only block of its kind to outlive the channel it was created for.
+The Saturday-morning and weekday afternoon children's programming block on The WB (and The CW for its first one-and-a-half years), which deserves special mention as being not only the longest-running Saturday-morning block in television history but also the only block of its kind to outlive the channel it was created for.
+Programmed in-house by Warner Bros.' television division, it served primarily as an outlet for both new and rerun Warner Bros.
+Animation works, but it also aired programming from third-party studios.

-Shows featured on Kids' WB!, in the order they appeared:1995
+Shows featured on Kids' WB!, in the order they appeared:

-- Animaniacs (Served as the block's original mascot series when it moved from Fox Kids.)
+- Animaniacs (Served as the block's original flagship series when it moved from Fox Kids.
+Was one of the first shows on the block to air on weekdays.)

 - The Sylvester and Tweety Mysteries